arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 Impactful Communication
 -----------------------

-While not all geospatial data is amenable to being portrayed with maps, maps can be visually striking ways to present and communicate lot of geospatial data.

 Identifying a problem, and even finding an effective solution to it, isn't enough.
 Researchers need to be able to communicate their findings and recommendations to those who can do something about it.
 Your audience might be the general public, or politicians and policy makers responsible for making changes.

+While not all geospatial data is amenable to being portrayed with maps, maps can be visually striking ways to present and communicate lot of geospatial data to people with a wide range of backgrounds.

 ## Issues to Consider when Using Geospatial Data